Welcome to The Sum Of the Parts (Music)

 The Home of Ukulele Orchestras in the Hunter Valley, NSW

-This video shows these efforts at our best.
+This video shows our community’s creative efforts at their best.
 Thanks to Groovy Banana for a wonderful production.

-This is community music at its best; people of all ages coming together and having a go!
+This is community music; people of all ages coming together and having a go!

 ABC 1233 Storybox Interview